 Be aware that you will need to file a W9, but your group’s leaders or officers should already have this.
 (You need this info to raise money with nearly every fundraising company out there for tax purposes.)
 If you don’t have a W9 on hand right now, it’s no problem to wait and send it to them after your fundraiser closes.
 So you can still get started right away.

-I posted the info to Facebook, and we were able to start raising money immediately.
+After I set it up, I posted the info to Facebook and we were able to start raising money immediately.
 No waiting for booklets or info to pass out as we saw people.

 Within an hour we had already raised $93.
 By the end of our 10 days, we had earned $740.
 And that isn’t money that we shared with a company.
 The money you earn belongs totally to your group.